How to Get Rid of Opossums in the Attic

 Treatment

-Now that you have identified your pest animal as an opossum and taken note of areas where it is most active, you can use your live trap.
+Now that you have identified your pest animal as an opossum and noted areas where it is most active, you can use your live trap.
 Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a possum picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+If a possum picks up a human scent on the trap, it will avoid it, making it ineffective.

 Trash

 You want the opossum to enter the live trap with the help of bait.
-You also want to make sure they do not leave the attic and enter your home.
+You also want to ensure they do not leave the attic and enter your home.
 Because of this, competing food sources need to be removed.
 Keep your trash sealed in trash bags and stored in trash bins.
-Other food sources such as pet food should be stored inside.
+Other food sources, such as pet food, should be stored inside.

-By now, you should have taken note of areas with high possum activity.
-These areas are where you will put your trap.
+By now, you should have noted areas with high possum activity.
+These are where you will put your trap.
 Be sure to place your trap on an even surface.
-An opossum might push or knock over the trap in order to reach the bait inside.
+An opossum might push or knock over the trap to reach the bait inside.
 Place a brick or weight on top of the trap to avoid this.

 Trap Trigger

 Using the proper bait will increase your chances of catching a possum.
 These animals prefer sweet foods such as honey buns.
 The bait should be placed near the back of the trap.
-This ensures that the opossum will need to step on the trigger plate in order to reach the food.
+This ensures the opossum must step on the trigger plate to reach the food.

 You will then set your trap by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know it is set when the trigger arm's hook catches the door.